 - Axe throwing

-There is also timetable of entertainment ranging from bubble parties, to puppet shows to meeting ponies.
+There is also timetable of entertainment ranging from bubble parties to magic shows.

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my other ideas for ‘101 Things to do in Bournemouth’ here.